JannemanDev/SeleniumAndChromeBrowser/README.md

 The profile is either located under the application direction or found in the Windows temp path.
 This can be controlled by using `UseTempPathForProfile`.
 In this example project the profile location is dependent on the `DebuggingPort`, so it supports running multiple Chrome instances on different ports.
+You can override the path yourself by specifying `OverrideProfilePath`.
+If set to empty string "" or NULL it will be ignored.

+If ChromeDriver is connected to Chrome it will open the website specified in `WebsiteToOpen`.
+After the specified number of seconds `ExtraWaitingTimeAfterWebsiteLoadedInSeconds` it will take a screenshot (controlled by `TakeScreenshot`) and/or dump the contents of the webpage (controlled by `DumpContents`).
+The screenshot (.png) and contents (.html) files can be found in the executable directory.

 There are also some helper batch files for Windows:
 - `checkIfChromeIsListeningOnRemoteDebuggingPort.bat`: checks if Chrome is running and if it's listening on a specific port.